kaldi-asr/kaldi/egs/multi_en/s5/README.md

 To make it as easy as possible to extend and modify this example, we provide the ability to create separate recipe variants.
 These variants are named `multi_a`, `multi_b`, etc. For instance, you could have

 * `multi_a` = default
-  * Train GMM-HMM on WSJ SI-84
+  * Bootstrap GMM-HMM on WSJ SI-84
-  * Then train AMI/Fisher/Librispeech/SWBD/Tedlium/WSJ nnet3 model
+  * Train SAT system with AMI/Fisher/Librispeech/SWBD/Tedlium/WSJ nnet3 model (no AMI-SDM)
+  * Train tdnn (ivector) system on top of that
 * `multi_b` = your first experiment
   * Train monophone model on SWBD
   * Then add in WSJ SI-284 for remaining GMM-HMM steps